 Novatian (210-280 AD) wrote, "God the Father, the Founder and Creator of all things, who only knows no beginning, invisible, infinite, immortal, eternal, is one God;... of whom, when He willed it, the Son, the Word, was born... the Father also precedes Him,...
 Because it is essential that He who knows no beginning must go before Him who has a beginning;...
-[The Son has] an origin because He is born, and of like nature with the Father in some measure by His nativity, although He has a beginning in that He is born, inasmuch as He is born of that Father who alone has no beginning."
+[The Son has] an origin because He is born, and of like nature with the Father in some measure by His nativity, although He has a beginning."
 (Novation, Ante Nicene Fathers, Volume 5, "A Treatise on the Trinity," Chapter 31)